-For contract employees or campus visitors: 1) If the student finds the response/resolution through the informal meeting is satisfactory, the TSS Associate Dean will prepare a written response of the resolution of the complaint to the student within two (2) working days.
-A copy will be forwarded to the affected GCC contract employee or campus visitor.
-A copy will also be filed with the original GCC Complaint Form.
-2) If the student finds the response/resolution through the informal meeting is unsatisfactory, the student may submit a written notice of his/her dissatisfaction to the TSS Associate Dean or designee within three (3) working days.
+For contract employees or campus visitors:

+- 1) If the student finds the response/resolution through the informal meeting is satisfactory, the TSS Associate Dean will prepare a written response of the resolution of the complaint to the student within three (3) calendar days.
+A copy will be forwarded to the affected GCC contract employee or campus visitor via email.
+A copy will also be filed with the original GCC Complaint Form. - If the student finds the response/resolution through the informal meeting is unsatisfactory, the student may submit a written notice of his/her dissatisfaction to the TSS Associate Dean or designee within three (3) calendar days.
 The TSS Associate Dean or designee will then schedule a meeting with the student and the respondent in an attempt to resolve the complaint.

-If the student is still dissatisfied with the attempted resolution, the student may submit a written notice to the TSS Associate Dean or designee to proceed to Step Four.
+3) If the student is still dissatisfied with the attempted resolution, the student may submit a written notice to the TSS Associate Dean or designee to proceed to Step Four.

-Step Three
+Step Three - Formal Resolution